getodk/central-backend/docs/api.md

 _(introduced: version 0.5)_

-There are _two_ Assignments resources.
+There are multiple Assignments resources.
 This one, upon the API root (`/v1/assignments`), manages Role assignment to the entire system (e.g. if you are assigned a Role that gives you `form.create`, you may create a form anywhere on the entire server).

-The [other one](/reference/project-management/project-assignments), nested under Projects, manages Role assignment to that Project in particular.
+The [Project Assignments resource](/reference/project-management/project-assignments), nested under Projects, manages Role assignment to that Project in particular, and all objects within it.
+And the [Form Assignments resource](/reference/forms-and-submissions/'-form-assignments) allows even more granular assignments, to specific Forms within a Project.
+All of these resources have the same structure and take and return the same data types.

 Assignments may be created (`POST`) and deleted (`DELETE`) like any other resource in the system.
 Here, creating an Assignment grants the referenced Actor the verbs associated with the referenced Role upon all system objects.
 The pathing for creation and deletion is not quite REST-standard: we represent the relationship between Role and Actor directly in the URL rather than as body data: `assignments/{role}/{actor}` represents the assignment of the given Role to the given Actor.